 How we are helping

-The Australian Government will provide an estimated $42.3 million in total Official Development Assistance to Laos in 2017-18.
-This will include an estimated $20.6 million in bilateral funding to Laos managed by DFAT.
+In 2018-19, the Australian Government will provide an estimated $41.3 million in Official Development Assistance (ODA) to Laos.
+This includes an estimated $20.6 in bilateral funding, managed by DFAT.

 Objective 1: More disadvantaged girls and boys complete a quality basic education

 An inadequately educated workforce is a central obstacle to development, employment, and investment in Laos.
 Implementation of ASEAN Economic Community obligations in relation to freer movement of trade, investment and labour will further increase competitive pressures facing Laos.
 Education is therefore a priority for the Lao Government and for Australia's aid program.

 Building on our longstanding investments, and leadership in the sector, Australia continues to invest in education in Laos through the Basic Education Quality and Access in Laos (BEQUAL) program.
 BEQUAL priorities 66 of the most educationally disadvantaged districts to:

 - improve the availability of quality teaching (e.g. by providing professional development to existing primary school teachers and teacher educators; and training 520 ethnic males and females to become teachers)

 - improve learning environments (e.g. by providing quality teaching and learning materials and upgrading school infrastructure).